 Tragically, the 2001 event was marred by the death of a trackside marshal, but spirits were lifted at the following year’s race when Mark Webber scored two points for the tail-ender Minardi team on his F1 debut, sparking a wave of patriotism and emotion across the country.

 Incredibly, Webber has never managed a better result on home soil than his first-race effort, matching it in 2005 for Williams and again last year.

 Albert Park has proved to be something of a Michael Schumacher benefit, with the German picking up a hat-trick of wins in 2000-2, and then a fourth win in 2004.
 Despite Mercedes’ improved form over the pre-season testing period, the German is unlikely to be a race-winning contender this weekend, unless a bit of luck falls his way.

 The 2010 race sought to arrest concerns that the season was going to be a snooze-fest, with action aplenty as wet weather hit the circuit as the joker in the pack.
 A clever strategic call saw Jenson Button take his first win for McLaren, while home fans were disappointed with local boy Webber, who drove one of the more error-ridden races in his career.

-And last year, Sebastian Vettel kicked off his 2010 championship defence with a comfortable win, one of umpteen he would claim over the course of an utterly dominant championship season for the German and the Red Bull Racing team.
+In 2011, Sebastian Vettel kicked off his 2010 championship defence with a comfortable win, one of umpteen he would claim over the course of an utterly dominant championship season for the German and the Red Bull Racing team.

 The Players and Form Guide